A Wedding at Home

 A Setting That Already Told a Story

+The location is so tied to their work, it did not need heavy styling.
+The land, the buildings and the flowers already gave the day its character.
 B & G were clear that they did not want a traditional “wedding” feel.
 They wanted something that reflected them, without it becoming forced or overdone.
 The result was a day that felt relaxed and well thought through, where every detail had a reason behind it.

 Working with What Was Already There